javayoyobj/k8hadoop/README.md

 k8hadoop
 ========

-k8hadoop is to load data into HDFS in Kafka mapreduce jobs.
+It is load data into HDFS from kafka mapreduce jobs.

 Overview
 ========